hard-nett/docs/docs/terp-core/keys/tmkms.md

 ```sh
 nano $HOME/tmkms/config/tmkms.toml
 ```
 In this example, my validator has the IP address of 123.456.32.123 and we will be using port 26659 to feed the validator key to the validator.
-We will also be using chain_id `osmosis-1`, but if you are doing this on the testnet be sure to use `athena-3` instead:
+We will also be using chain_id `tbd`, but if you are doing this on the testnet be sure to use `athena-3` instead:

 ```toml
 # Tendermint KMS configuration file